U.S. to name Iran area of "money laundering concern"

 The United States is not expected to add Iran's central bank, Bank Markazi, to its formal sanctions list, which could effectively cut it off from the international financial system, cause oil prices to spike higher and hurt U.S. economic recovery

 U.S. Treasury Secretary Timothy Geithner and Secretary of State Hillary Clinton will outline the new steps against Iran at 4:30 p.m.
-EST (9:30 p.m.
-British time) at the State Department in Washington, the Treasury Department said.
+EST (2130 GMT) at the State Department in Washington, the Treasury Department said.

 Under Section 311 of the U.S. Patriot Act, such a designation allows the United States to take a range of "special measures" against a jurisdiction as a whole, an institution, a class of transactions or a type of account.